HAVE YOUR SAY ON THE FUTURE OF YOUR SEAS

 YOU HAVE UNTIL 21 FEBRUARY 2012 TO BE A RESPONSIBLE OWNER AND HAVE YOUR SAY

 Conservation groups have reviewed all the Commonwealth’s proposals for this region and recommended a variety of additions, and local conservationist Dailan Pugh has prepared a specific proposal for a Tweed-Byron Marine Reserve.
-Both reports are available on the marine section of the North Coast Environment Council website http://ncec.wordpress.com/marine/
+Both reports are available on the marine section of the North Coast Environment Council website https://ncec.wordpress.com/marine/

 Please emai your wishes to: Submissions.TemperateEast@environment.gov.au.